runpod/docs/docs/serverless/endpoints/endpoint-configurations.md

 Adds workers based on request wait times.

 The queue delay scaling strategy adjusts worker numbers based on request wait times.
-With zero workers initially, the first request adds one worker.
-Subsequent requests add workers only after waiting in the queue for 4 seconds.
+Workers are added if requests spend more than X seconds in the queue, where X is a threshold you define.
+By default, this threshold is set at 4 seconds.

 #### Request count